-S. The City supports the Ports desire to use unencumbered portions of West Hayden Island to meet Natural Resources Damages Assessment requirements.

-T. Contemporaneous with approving this agreement the City Council is adopting ordinances annexing WHI into the City, applying Comprehensive Plan and zoning designations to WHI, adopting zoning code (Plan District) regulations for WHI, and amending its Transportation System Plan.
-Heavy Industrial (IH) zoning will be applied to the marine terminal area (the IH Area), and Open Space (OS) zoning will be applied to the remaining area of WHI..
-North Hayden Island Drive will be re-classified as a Major Truck Street, consistent with its function as a connector between a proposed major intermodal freight facility with Interstate 5.

-U. The Port and City have cooperated to develop information necessary to support the City's natural resources program update.
+- S. The City supports the Ports desire to use unencumbered portions of West Hayden Island to meet Natural Resources Damages Assessment requirements. - T. Contemporaneous with approval of this agreement the City Council is adopting ordinances annexing WHI into the City, applying Comprehensive Plan and zoning designations to WHI, adopting zoning code (Plan District) regulations for WHI, and amending its Transportation System Plan (TSP).
+Industrial Sanctuary (IS) plan designations will be applied to the marine terminal area.
+The Open Space (OS) zoning and plan designations will be applied to the remaining area of WHI.
+Until specific projects have been funded to address traffic safety and congestion issues in the vicinity of the Jantzen Beach and Marine Drive Interchanges, interim Residential/Farm/Forest (RF) zoning will be applied to the marine terminal area on WHI, which is the City equivalent of the current Multnomah County zoning (See Map B).
+Upon amendment of the City's TSP and Regional RTP to incorporate such projects, the RF area may be rezoned consistent with the proposed Comprehensive Plan designations.
+The adequacy of such projects will be evaluated through that rezoning proposal.
+North Hayden Island Drive will be reclassified as a Major Truck Street, consistent with its function as a connector between a proposed major industrial freight facility and Interstate 5. - U. The Port and City have cooperated to develop information necessary to support the City's natural resources program update.
 The City has prepared the Natural Resources Inventory and ESEE analysis of WHI area properties, including Port-owned properties, which will support the comprehensive plan and zoning designations to be applied to WHI.